 NYSkiBlog: When and where did you start to ski?

 Bruce McCulley: I started skiing here at Whiteface when I was 19.
 I was hired in July 1981, one year after I graduated from high school.

 NYSB: What were your positions at Whiteface before you became GM?

 Bruce: I started as a lift attendant.
 I’ve been a snowmaker, on the trail crew, the night snowmaking foreman, lift supervisor and the assistant General Manager.

-HR: What gear do you ski?
+NYSB: What gear do you ski?
 How many days a year do you get out?